How To Make Traditional Peking Duck

 Using a brush or your hands, apply the marinade generously all over the duck, ensuring it gets into every nook and cranny.
 Massage the marinade into the meat, both on the outside and inside of the cavity.
 Allow the duck to marinate for at least 4 hours, or preferably overnight, in the refrigerator.
 This allows the flavors to develop and infuse the meat thoroughly.

-See also Authentic Chinese Stir-fry Techniques And Recipes
+See also Chinese Minced Pork Recipes

 Roasting the Duck